In conversation with Jim Falk, President and CEO of the World Affairs Council of Dallas/Fort Worth

 Lalami is the author of four novels, including The Moor’s Account, which was a finalist for the Pulitzer Prize, and The Other Americans, which was a finalist for the National Book Award.
 Her essays and criticism have appeared in the Los Angeles Times, Washington Post, Guardian, and New York Times.
 Born in Morocco, Lalami currently lives in Los Angeles and teaches at the University of California at Riverside.

-Public/DMA Member/Educator virtual ticket: $10
+Public/DMA and WAC Member/Educator virtual ticket: $10

 Student virtual ticket: $5